v1s1t0r999/LocateMe/README.md

 ##
 ## :outbox_tray: Updates :outbox_tray:
-If you want to request a feature, do so by submitting a [Pull Request](https://GitHub.com/v1s1t0r999/LocateMe/pull/) or suggesting it at `#common-text-channel` at our [Discord Server](https://discord.gg/5FtvrR3ryG).
+If you want to request a feature, do so by submitting a [Pull Request](https://GitHub.com/v1s1t0r999/LocateMe/pull/) or suggesting it at `#feature-suggestion` at our [Discord Server](https://discord.gg/5FtvrR3ryG).

 **Future Updates May Include:**
 - **Find Your Victim's IPv4(if you don't know).**